Alan-Miller/headers/README.md

 - **Access-Control-Allow-Headers**: Used in preflight requests.
 Indicates which headers will be available through `Access-Control-Expose-Headers`.
 - **Access-Control-Expose-Headers**: Indicates which headers can be exposed as part of the response.
 - **Access-Control-Allow-Methods**: HTTP methods allowed.
 'GET' and 'POST' requests can skip `Access-Control-Allow-Methods` and are not prevented.
-- **Content-Security-Policy**: Scripts in the HTML body, will be ignored except those coming from origins specified by Content-Security-Policy.
+- **Content-Security-Policy**: Scripts in the HTML body will be ignored except those coming from origins specified by Content-Security-Policy.
     - `default-src`: fallback for fetch directives
     - `'self'`: scripts from own origin
     - `unsafe-eval`